BBVA/apicheck/docs/quick_start.md

 ```

 <a id="apicheck-environments"></a>
 # APICheck environments

-Depending of tests you're doing probability you may want to use different tools and **different version** of them.
+Depending on the projects you're working on, probably you may want to use
+different tools and, even, *different versions* of those tools.
+In order to help

-APICheck work with the concept of **environments**.
-An environment can contain a custom list of tools installed and you can *activate* or *move* between different environments.
+coping with this scenarios APICheck has the concept of *Environments*.

+An environment contains its own set of tools installed, and you can *activate*
+(move) between the existing environments.

 ## List environments

-You can list available environments typing:
+You can list available environments with the *envs* subcommand:

 ```console
 $ acp envs